Where are the original stars of The Bletchley Circle now?

 What has she been doing since The Bletchley Circle?

 Anna Maxwell Martin does not appear in ITV’s revival The Bletchley Circle: San Francisco.
-Since the second series finished in 2014 she has starred as Julia in the TV series Motherland, and as Mary Shelley in The Frankenstein Chronicles.
+Since the second series finished in 2014 she has starred as Julia in the TV series Motherland, as Mary Shelley in The Frankenstein Chronicles and played grieving mother Wendy Parry in BBC drama Mother’s Day.

 She was Ethel Rodgers in the Agatha Christie adaptation of And Then There Were None alongside Charles Dance and Aidan Turner, while on stage she has starred in the National Theatre production of Consent.
-She’s also set to appear in new BBC drama Mother’s Day alongside Line of Duty star Vicky McClure.
+She’s also the latest actor to join the cast of Line of Duty, playing DCS Patricia Carmichael

 Sophie Rundle (Lucy)